nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 This logic is too complex to express directly via a single Dynamic Group, but fear not!
 This is what combining Dynamic Groups allows you to do.

 First, you can create a new "Devices of Interest" group.
-Edit this group, and instead of specifying **Filter Fields**, switch to the **Child Groups** tab of the editor, select the operator "Include (OR)" and the group "Devices at Sites A and B", and update the group.
+Edit this group, and instead of specifying **Filter Fields**, switch to the **Child Groups** tab of the editor, select the operator "Include (OR)" and the group "Devices at Locations A and B", and update the group.

 ![Creating a Parent Group](../../media/models/dynamicgroup_workflow_advanced_1_01.png)

-In the new group's detail view, you can see that it now contains one child group, "Devices at Sites A and B", and its members are exactly the same as those of that group.
+In the new group's detail view, you can see that it now contains one child group, "Devices at Locations A and B", and its members are exactly the same as those of that group.
 But we're not done yet!

 ![Resulting Parent Group](../../media/models/dynamicgroup_workflow_advanced_1_02.png)

 Next, you'll create another group to represent the other part of your desired logic.
-Call this group "Site C So Far", and set its **Filter Fields** to match Site "CAN01" and Status "Active".
-Verify that it contains the expected set of Devices from Site C.
+Call this group "Location C So Far", and set its **Filter Fields** to match Location "CAN01" and Status "Active".
+Verify that it contains the expected set of Devices from Location C.

 ![Another Child Group](../../media/models/dynamicgroup_workflow_advanced_1_03.png)

 Now, we'll add this group into the "Devices of Interest" parent group.
 Navigate back to the **Dynamic Groups** list view, and edit this group.
-Under the **Child Groups** tab, add another "Include (OR)" operator and select group "Site C So Far":
+Under the **Child Groups** tab, add another "Include (OR)" operator and select group "Location C So Far":

 ![Adding Another Child Group to Parent Group](../../media/models/dynamicgroup_workflow_advanced_1_04.png)